igorkll/linux-embedded-setup-scripts/README.md

 * linux mint

 ## you may also be interested in
+* https://github.com/igorkll/syslbuild - an build system for creating Linux distributions. it is focused on embedded distributions (would be a better solution than these scripts. you can use the "gnubox maker" program from this package to immediately assemble an image for the kiosk)
 * https://github.com/igorkll/windows-embedded-setup-scripts - setup scripts for windows for configuring kiosks and other embedded systems
 * https://github.com/igorkll/linux-embedded-patchs - a set of patches for using the linux kernel on embedded locked-down devices
 * https://github.com/igorkll/custom-debian-initramfs-init - custom /init script for debian initramfs
 * https://github.com/igorkll/WinBox-Maker - a program for creating embedded Windows images
 * https://github.com/igorkll/embedded-plymouth - plymouth with a patch to disable ESC key processing (so that the console cannot be displayed during boot)
-* https://github.com/igorkll/syslbuild - an build system for creating Linux distributions. it is focused on embedded distributions

 ## roadmap
 * script for deleting all sets of kernel modules except the set for the current kernel